phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     public function saveAction()
     {

-        //...
+        // ...

-        //Find the product to update
+        // Find the product to update
         $product = Products::findFirstById($this->request->getPost("id"));
         if (!$product) {
             $this->flash->error("products does not exist " . $id);
             return $this->forward("products/index");
         }

-        //... assign the values to the object and store it
+        // ... assign the values to the object and store it

     }